andevadm/data-request/README.md

 ## Data Requests

 Simple SPA created with React.
-The app contains a form requesting data by AJAX methods.
+The app contains a form requesting data by AJAX methods and a table for the obtained respond.
 Data is saved in files on a server.

 ### Basic page components

-- The form with selection of request method and submit button.
+- The form with selection of request method and data source.
-- The block presenting the data list in response.
+- The block presenting obtained data table and parameters of the request.
-- The block showing details of the data item selected in the list.
+- The block showing details of data item selected in the table.

 ### Request methods

-- XMLHttpRequest (under development)
+- Fetch
-- Fetch (under development)
+- XMLHttpRequest
-- Axios library (under development)
+- Methods of Axios and jQuery libraries (not implemented for now)

 ### Data formats

-- XML (under development)
+- JSON
-- JSON (under development)
+- XML